 The dedication of our people is reflected in our consistently high engagement scores.
 In 2018, we achieved an engagement score of 90 per cent, which we maintained again in 2019.
 Our score places us above the global high-performing norm and well above the Australian norm.
 We aspire to be an attractive place to work, and we want to continue to provide a workplace environment where our people are inspired to do their best.

 Gender diversity has been a strong focus, and we are proud to have a 50:50 gender split on our Board.
 We have also closed the gender pay gap on like-for-like roles to zero, and we now have 43 per cent of women represented in senior roles, in line with our target to have a 40:40:20 split by 2022 (where 20 per cent of roles remains flexible).

 In construction, we launched a program called Aspire, a development and mentoring program specifically for women.
 The program seeks to develop talent as a means of improving diversity, particularly at the project and management levels.
-To give all employees more choice in when and how they work, we provide a Flexibility Charter & Policy – and thanks to initiatives such as My Simple Thing and Building Balance, 75 per cent of our people now have flexible arrangements.
-In 2017, Mirvac also introduced a Domestic & Family Violence Leave Policy, and this year became a White Ribbon accredited workplace.
-It’s actions like these that have led us to be named a WGEA Employer of Choice for the last four years.
+To give all employees more choice in when and how they work, we provide a Flexibility Charter & Policy, and thanks to initiatives such as My Simple Thing and Building Balance, 75 per cent of our people now have flexible arrangements.
+Mirvac also provides industry-leading parental leave to its employees and introduced a Domestic & Family Violence Leave Policy in 2017..
+It’s actions like these that have led us to be named a WGEA Employer of Choice for the past six years.

 Latest Sustainability News

 Mirvac has been ranked number two in the world and number one in Australia and Asia Pacific in Equileap’s Global Report on Gender Equality for the sec...